CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 may be undesirable in the early stages of development while you still have to change the parameters of the simulation for exploration.

-It is especially important to avoid global variables in functions that are meant to be executed in GPU kernels such as functions in boundary condition and forcings.
+It is especially important to avoid global variables in functions that are meant to be executed in GPU kernels (such as functions defining boundary conditions and forcings).
 Otherwise the Julia GPU compiler can fail with obscure errors.
 This is explained in more detail in the GPU simulation tips section below.

 ### Consider inlining small functions

 Inlining is when the compiler [replaces a function call with the body of the function that is being called before compiling](https://en.wikipedia.org/wiki/Inline_expansion).
-The advantage of inlining (which is julia can be done with the [`@inline` macro](https://docs.julialang.org/en/v1/devdocs/meta/)) is that gets rid of the time spent calling the function.
+The advantage of inlining (which in julia can be done with the [`@inline` macro](https://docs.julialang.org/en/v1/devdocs/meta/)) is that gets rid of the time spent calling the function.
 The Julia compiler automatically makes some calls as to what functions it should or shouldn't inline, but you can force a function to be inlined by including the macro `@inline` before its definition.
 This is more suited for small functions that are called often.
 Here's an example of an implementation of the Heaviside function that forces it to be inlined: